Prelf1992/mlops-template-repository/README.md

 * Commit 404: Docs: Update build config component to align with standards. at 2025-12-12 11:49:18
 * Commit 405: Build: Refactor code in workflow for faster execution. at 2025-12-15 13:38:52
 * Commit 406: Style: Fix bug in API to align with standards. at 2025-12-16 11:15:21
+* Commit 407: Build: Optimize performance of API for better maintainability. at 2025-12-16 16:29:24